CachingFoX/pycaching/search.md

         if premium is not None:
             params['p'] = '1' if enabled else '2'

-        if updated_coordinates is not None:
-            params['cc'] = '1' if updated_coordinates else '2'

         if minimum_favorite_points is not None:
             params['fav'] = str(int(minimum_favorite_points))